 Slide the parchment paper with dough onto your baking surface.
-Due to their smaller mass, these baguettes will take less time to bake than a large hearth loaf.
-Once the dough is loaded, steam the oven and turn it down to 475°F. Bake for 20 minutes at 475°F with steam.
-Then, remove the steaming pans, vent the oven, and turn it down to 450°F. Bake for an additional 20-25 minutes until done.
+Due to the smaller mass of these baguettes, they will take less time to bake than a large hearth loaf.
+Once you load the dough, steam the oven and bake for 20 minutes.
+Then, remove the pans used for steaming, vent the oven, and bake for an additional 20-25 minutes until done.

 Cool on a rack and repeat for the remaining three baguettes from the fridge.